techbire/KBC-the-quiz-game/README.md

 - **Amitabh Bachchan's Essence:** Experience the charm of Amitabh Bachchan Sir infused into every aspect of the project.

 - **Python Magic:** Explore the coding magic with Python, including the use of lists, conditionals, and functions.
+                    Randomly shuffles questions to ensure a unique experience each time.
+                    Implements checkpoints at specific questions where the player can secure a certain amount of prize money.

 - **Pygame Library Integration:** Take advantage of the Pygame library to enhance the gaming experience.

 ## Requirements